robinwassen/robinwassen.github.io/author.md

 permalink: /author/
 ---

-## 1. Brief description of me

-Self-taught software engineer that enjoy learning new things.
-I prefer to learn foundations and reusable knowledge instead of just keeping up with the latest trends.

-Currently I build software for education at [DigiExam](https://www.digiexam.se), previously worked as an IT-consultant in the finance, telco and online gaming industries.
-In my freetime I enjoy poking around in open source projects and go rock climbing, so I write about that too.

-Everything that I write on this blog are my personal thoughts and opinions and should not be associated with my work.

-## 2 Projects I have been involved in
+**Name:** Robin Andersson<br>
+**Born:** 1988-09-20<br>
+**Address:** Allévägen 14B, 16752, Bromma, Sweden

+I enjoy working in open source projects, most of the time my contributions consists of solving problems in existing projects rather than publishing my own.
+The best place to explore my contributions is my [GitHub](https://github.com/robinwassen) profile.

+## Experience

-### 2.1 DigiExam (2012 - 2018)
+### DigiExam (2012 - Current)

+**CTO, Stockholm, Sweden**

-I started my work on DigiExam as a consulant in 2012 and then took the role as CTO in 2013.
+I started my work on DigiExam as a consultant in 2012, took the role as CTO in 2013.
 The role as CTO has changed a lot as the company has grown.
-In the beginning it was basically to be a solo developer building the backend, frontend and native apps, it gradually moved towards building a team, acting as the face outwards for the product development and supporting other people working with the product and technology.
+In the early days the role was basically to be a solo developer, gradually the role grew into building a product team, act as the face outwards for the product development and support the organization working with technology.

-It is a fun project to work on, DigiExam is a heavy Google Cloud Platform user which is a nice platform to work with.
-Go turned out to be a great choice for writing the backend and building native apps using Electron is a joy.

-There is also a whole domain that is extremly challenging and very specific to us, it is to technically solve the problem with prevent students from cheating at exams.
+- Client applications built using AngularJS running in Electron on macOS and Windows, as a Chrome app on Chrome OS and in a custom WKWebView wrapper on iOS.
+Using numerous custom-built Node-modules written in C/C++/Objective-C++.

+- Backend written in Go running on Google Cloud Platform.
+Using services such as App Engine, Datastore, BigQuery, Pub/Sub and Elastic search.

+- Using Continuous Integration with Travis CI and AppVeyor to build, test and deploy the backend and client applications.

-### 2.2 Sparta Sales (2013 - 2018)
+### Sparta Sales (2013 - 2018)

+**Advisor and Investor, Stockholm, Sweden**

-Sparta Sales was started by a friend of mine that has a background in sales and marketing, I mentored him when he was building and shipping the MVP and got the role as advisor to the company.
-In 2017 I also invested in Sparta Sales.
+Sparta Sales was started by a friend of mine that had a background in sales and marketing, I mentored him when he was building and shipping the MVP, got the role as advisor when the company was founded.
+In 2017 I invested in Sparta Sales.

 Sparta was acquired by Lime Technologies in April 2018.

-Technology used to build the MVP was PHP and MySQL.

-### 2.3 Attach.io (2014 - 2017)
+### Attach.io (2014 - 2017)

+**Advisor, Stockholm, Sweden**

-Attach started as a weekend project that me and a product designer friend did, we built the MVP over a short period of time in Ruby on Rails.
-My motivation for doing the project was experiment with Ruby on Rails and having the joy of doing a new small project.
+Attach was a for-fun weekend project that me and a product designer did, we built a MVP in Ruby on Rails and AngularJS running on Heroku.
+The project was taken over by two people that founded a company around it.

-The project was then given to a friend that used it to start a company and recruit a technical co-founder.
-I was not involved in operations of the company to avoid conflict of interest, instead took the role as advisor.
-Supported with second opinion during recruitment of technical candidates and guidance with how to build an integration with Microsoft Outlook.
+I took the role as advisor to the company and supported with second opinion during recruitment of technical candidates and supported with building an Microsoft Outlook integration in C#.

-Technology used to build the MVP was Ruby on Rails, MySQL, docsplit and Heroku.
+Attach.io was acquired by Cirrus Insight in November 2017.

+### Freelancing (2008 - 2013)

+**Developer, Stockholm, Sweden**

+Shipped numerous projects on tight budgets.
+Most of the projects were to configure Wordpress sites, implement themes based on design mockups and build small plugins.

+Other projects included building an interactive 3D globe with travel destinations using three.js and a SCORM-compatible corporate learning course using Flash.

+### Arcadelia (2010 - 2013)

+**Full Stack Developer, Stockholm, Sweden**

+Worked both as a consultant on external projects and developer on in-house projects.
+I am thankful that I got this position as my first since the responsibility and variety of projects shaped me as a developer.

+Notable projects:
+- Maintained and developed an skill gaming platform (C# / ASP.NET Web Forms)
+- Maintained browser games for the skill gaming platform (Flash)
+- Designed and developed an cash gaming engine for scratchers and slots (C# / ASP.NET MVC), TST Global Certified
+- Designed and developed an iPhone application for accounting (Objective-C)
+- Designed and developed an Android application for HVAC calculations (Java)
+- Designed and developed an platform to "Integrate once, run everywhere" for online games to run on Facebook, VK and Kongregate (C# / ASP.NET MVC)
+- Developed two Facebook games, one tower defense and one travel quiz game (Flash)
+- Designed and developed the DigiExam desktop application (C# / WPF) and web front end (AngularJS)

+### Transcom (2007 - 2008)
+**Technical Support, Karlskoga, Sweden**

+Technical support for Bredbandsbolaget which is a major ISP in Sweden.

+Resolved issues with internet access, router configurations, VOIP and IPTV.
+Administrated networking equipment from Cisco and Ericsson.